OfficeDev/office-js-docs-pr/docs/develop/office-versions-and-requirement-sets.md

 > [!NOTE]
 > - Office runs across multiple platforms, including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.
 > - Examples of Office hosts are Office Products: Excel, Word, PowerPoint, Outlook, OneNote, and so forth.
-> - A requirement set is a named group of API members eg, `ExcelApi 1.5`, `WordApi 1.3` and so on.
+> - A requirement set is a named group of API members e.g., `ExcelApi 1.5`, `WordApi 1.3` and so on.

 ## How to check your Office version